 Everyone was so accommodating and loved having a great chat and good laugh with us.
 I really believe you need to have friendly, welcoming and personable staff working at hotels, as guests want to feel like they’re home away from home, and I certainly felt like I was at home at Hotel Indigo Kensington.

-We stayed in the Superior Oversized Queen Room, which was luxe!
+We stayed in the Superior Oversized Queen Room, which was big, modern and vibrant!
 The colour scheme of the room consisted of blue, white and black, and the decor was a great mix of retro, classic and quirk.

 The bed was super comfy, perfect for a fabulous night’s sleep.
-We also had a cosy lounge area with cute check-patterned sofas (very on trend sofas for A/W, if you ask me!).
-This area was lovely to chill and sit back and relax, while sipping a lovely cup of tea.
+We also had a cosy lounge area with cute check-patterned sofas.
+This area was a lovely spot to sit back and relax.

 You know I love a good bathroom, and Hotel Indigo’s certainly nailed my approval.
-The bathroom was covered in glossy black tiles from floor to ceiling; had a huge shower, with a big shower head (my fave kind of showers); and the Bramley products they had in the bathroom were divine – I really wanted to take them home with me!
+The bathroom was covered in black glossy tiles from floor to ceiling; had a huge shower, with a large shower head; and the Bramley hair and body products were divine – I really wanted to take them home with me!

 With a mix of plush olive green velvet curtains, unique sets of lights, deep brown floorboards and mod furniture, the reception area was super glamorous.
 It’s one of the most stylish reception areas I’ve ever stepped foot in.